gilch/hissp/docs/style_guide.rst

 Unlike inline comments,
 margin comment continuation lines need not have code on their line.

-Be careful with comments around detached reader tags!.
+Be careful with comments around detached reader tags!
 Comment tokens are normally discarded by the reader in Lissp, but they are a valid target for reader macros, in which case they may be treated as literal values.
 Avoid using inline or margin comments as commentary between a tag and its target, as this can cause errors when they are instead treated as arguments.
-(Usually, tags are attached to their primary, so this doesn't come up, but e.g. the bundled decorator macro `@#!<QzAT_QzHASH_>` typically is not.)
+(Usually, tags are attached to one argument, so this doesn't come up, but e.g. the bundled decorator macro `@##<QzAT_QzHASH_>` typically is not.)
 You may use a discarded string instead ``_#"NB foo"``.
 A good syntax highlighter specialized for Lissp may be able to indicate when a comment token is not discarded,